-We all have a part to play in FASD prevention.
 Alcohol consumption during pregnancy is complex and there are lots of reasons why alcohol use during pregnancy may occur.
-Many people still believe that FASD prevention is as simple as "stopping drinking during pregnancy", but this negates the realities of women and pregnant people's lives.
+Many people still believe that prevention is as simple as "stopping drinking during pregnancy", but this negates the realities of women and pregnant people's lives.
 These misconceptions can lead to narrow and stigmatizing approaches rather than multidimensional, respectful, and engaging approaches.

 Social determinants of health such as poverty, nutrition, access to prenatal care, physical environment, and housing all increase the risk of alcohol-exposed pregnancies.
 As do experiences of violence, trauma, grief, adverse childhood experiences stress, and isolation.
-Working together to provide holistic, health promoting responses to theses complex and interconnected influences are vital to FASD prevention.
+Working together to provide holistic, health promoting responses to these complex and interconnected influences are vital to preventing alcohol use during pregnancy.

-Supporting people with FASD
+Take action to support people with FASD

 We all have a part to play in supporting people with FASD to have happy and fulfilling lives.
-In advocating for people with FASD, we can work to ensure that they are getting the supports and services they need.
+In taking action to support people with FASD, we can work to ensure that they are getting the supports and services they need.

 Evidence has shown that with the right supports, individuals with FASD can thrive.
-We need changes to be made across multiple sectors to make this happen.
+We need action to be taken across multiple sectors to make this happen.